zbalkan/zbalkan.github.io/_posts/2025-03-04-applister.md

 - **No More “Guesswork”**: Too many shops rely on sporadic, manual checks.
 AppLister automates discovery so you know for sure what’s installed.

 - **Plug-and-Play with WMI**: Most enterprise and open-source tools already speak WMI.
-AppLister simply feeds them accurate, up-to-date data.
+AppLister feeds them accurate, up-to-date data.

 ### What It Does